 It is like this, you can buy a DSLR camera, turn on the auto mode and start clicking the pictures.
 Chances are you will end up taking decent pictures.
 However, if you take the effort of knowing a little more about your camera, you may end up using your camera more efficiently, which may perhaps result in a brilliant photograph.

 Therefore, in my opinion, knowing a bit about the structure of an AMC will not go waste.
 It is one of those ‘good to know’, things in life 🙂

 Setting up an Asset Management Company (AMC) is a very daunting task.
 You cannot wake up one day and decide to start an AMC.
 There are prerequisites to set up an AMC and these prerequisites are laid down by ‘The Securities and Exchange Board of India’ (SEBI).
 SEBI is the governing authority for all the AMCs in India.
 SEBI holds the rights to grant or not grant the AMC license to a corporate body.

-The process of setting up and AMC is highly stringent and rightfully so.
-After all, there is large scale public money at stake and the regulators need to ensure this money is managed by responsible entities.
+The process of setting up an AMC is highly stringent and rightfully so.
+After all, there is a large scale public money at stake and the regulators need to ensure this money is managed by responsible entities.

 In their effort to bring in transparency and accountability, SEBI has proposed a multi-tier structure for an AMC.
 Here is the structure of an AMC –

 Fund sponsor – Think of the fund sponsor as the main promoter of the Asset Management Company.
 The fund sponsor is a corporate body, which expresses a desire to set up an AMC.
 The fund sponsor approaches SEBI for setting up the AMC.
 The fund sponsor has to follow the 2 stage application process by furnishing all the details SEBI would require.
 At the end of stage 1, SEBI either denies the licenses or grants an ‘in principle’, approval for the same.